FileCorgiPortal/CorgiContract/README.md

 ## FileCorgi Contract Address

-File Corgi (CORGI) is a custom ERC20 token deployed on the Filecoin blockchain.
+CORGI is a custom ERC20 token deployed on the Filecoin blockchain.
 The token contract includes functionality for transferring tokens, managing allowances, and implementing token fees and burns.
 Below are some key features of the CORGI token:

-- **Name:** FILE CORGI
+- **Name:** CORGI
 - **Symbol:** CORGI
 - **Decimals:** 9
-- **Total Supply:** 1000000000000000000000000
+- **Total Supply:** 1.000.000.000.000.000
 - **Contract Address:** 0x10b97b19fabc54a95959aa462e5b37518399c080
 - **Transaction Fee:** 1
 - **Burn Fee:** 0